AMA News: District XI - 2013/03

 “Learn it now.
 You can use it for your whole life,” he said of his math philosophy.

-Keller didn’t enter the Oshkosh show again until 1989, when he roared back with a short takeoff and landing a Bush plane of his own design.
+Keller didn’t enter the Oshkosh show again until 1989, when he reoriented back with a short-takeoff-and-landing bush plane of his own design.
 Dubbed the Prospector, the two-place, mid-wing plane can carry a useful load of 978 pounds, cruises at 145 mph, and stalls at 32 mph.

 “I designed it, made shop notes and then built it from the shop notes,” Keller said of designing the Prospector.